Running Optimization

 }'

-You will receive a JSON response with the optimization history and best results.
+You will receive a JSON response containing: